tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Challenge** 9 (5,000 XP)

-**Nature Speech.** The lupinal can converse with animals and monstrosities, even if they don’t share a language.
+**Nature Speech.** The lupinal can converse with animals and monstrosities, even if they don't share a language.

 **Magic Resistance.** The lupinal has advantage on saving throws against spells and other magical effects.

 **Heightened Senses.** The lupinal has advantage on Wisdom (Perception) checks that rely on sight or smell.

-**Grappler.** If the lupinal strikes with two claw attacks against the same target on the same turn, if it isn’t already grappling a creature, the target is grappled.
+**Grappler.** If the lupinal strikes with two claw attacks against the same target on the same turn, if it isn't already grappling a creature, the target is grappled.
 All attacks against a creature that it is grappling count as critical hits.

 **Rapid Dodging.** Creatures making ranged weapon attacks against the lupinal su er disadvantage on their attack.